-Anything in gold or silver should be genuine and obviously costly and NOT plated.
-In jewellery Pakistani women do not customarily wear brooches nor do men wear cufflinks (unless it is a personal affectation).
+Liquor or containers for liquor (e.g. crystal decanters, silver hip flasks, wine jugs) and especially anything made from pigskin or the like.
+Anything in gold or silver should be genuine and not plated.
+In jewellery, Pakistani women do not customarily wear brooches, unless it is a personal affectation.